learn-co-curriculum/dsc-dash-intro/README.md

     set the `children` attribute of the modal body (id="modal-body") to display data about the selected info

-    We have a list of two inputs rather than just one this time, because we need to know the actual contents of the row's data, not just the selected
+    You have a list of two inputs rather than just one this time, because you need to know the actual contents of the row's data, not just the selected
     index:
       1) The `derived_virtual_data` attribute of the data table is a list of dictionaries that represent the data currently being shown in the table.
-The reason we don't just use the original dataframe that we passed in to create the table is that Dash data tables can allow the user to filter, edit, and delete data.
-We don't have these settings turned on right now, but feel free to explore them!
+The reason you don't just use the original dataframe that you passed in to create the table is that Dash data tables can allow the user to filter, edit, and delete data.
+You don't have these settings turned on right now, but feel free to explore them!
-         For the sake of simplicity, we map the `derived_virtual_data` attribute onto a parameter called `rows`.
+         For the sake of simplicity, you map the `derived_virtual_data` attribute onto a parameter called `rows`.
       2) The `selected_rows` attribute of the data table is a list of index values (i.e. integers).
 The values in this list correspond to the